Board of Directors

 Tom Via | Chair

 Tom is an internationally experienced Senior Business Executive having led and successfully grown businesses across a diverse retail, wholesale, e-commerce and sports/ entertainment formats within Australia, Canada and the United States.
 In his current role, Tom serves as President – Chief Operating Officer for Woodbine Entertainment.
 Tom is a strategic thinker with a strong bias for working collaboratively with colleagues, participants and stakeholders where desired outcomes can be achieved.
 Tom moved his family to Canada in 1999, proudly becoming Canadian citizens in 2005 and shares a Port Dover home with his wife Laurene.
 They have been homeowners in Norfolk County for over 20 years and are avid Lake Erie boaters.
-Tom is committed to working with the Long Point World Biosphere Reserve Foundation board,members and supporters to promote conservation and preserve the amazing biodiversity of our Biosphere and Lake Erie ecosystem for generations.
+Tom is committed to working with the Long Point World Biosphere Region board,members and supporters to promote conservation and preserve the amazing biodiversity of our Biosphere and Lake Erie ecosystem for generations.
 Tom can be reached at chair@longpointbiosphere.com

-Brian Craig | President
+Brian Craig | Director at Large

 Brian’s varied interest have led to careers as a musician with a southern rock band that toured Ontario, Quebec and the Maritimes, a teacher with the Oxford County Board of Education, a Senior Science Advisor with Environment Canada’s Ecological Monitoring and Assessment Network and most recently until retirement as a Restoration Ecologist and Project Manager with Parks Canada.
 Brian sits on the Board of Directors of the Canadian Biosphere Reserves Association, the Carolinian Canada Coalition, and is the Past President of the Long Point World Biosphere Reserve.
 He has degrees in Geography, and Environment and Resource Studies from the University of Waterloo, a Bachelor of Education from the University of Western Ontario, and Masters Certificate in Project Management from York University.
 Brian’s passion is working with community members in Norfolk County and the Long Point Biosphere to ensure social, cultural, economic and ecological sustainability for future generations.
 Norfolk County is the best place to live in the world!
 Brian can be reached at president@longpointbiosphere.com